2factorauth/twofactorauth/CONTRIBUTING.md

 ### Excluded Sites

-A list for excluded sites and categories has also been created with various categories and sites that we have opted not to list on 2fa.directory.
+A list of excluded sites and categories has also been created with various categories and sites that we have opted not to list on 2fa.directory.
 You should check the list in the [EXCLUSION.md file][exclude] to make sure that your site is eligible before submitting a pull request.